Sa111T/Windows-Dotfiles/README.md

     spicetify
     spicetify backup apply enable-devtool
   ```
-  This install spicetify onto your spotify installation
+  This will install spicetify onto your spotify installation
 * Download this [repo](https://github.com/morpheusthewhite/spicetify-themes) and copy `Dribbblish` theme to `%USERPROFILE%/.spicetify/Themes`
 * Launch powershell in copied `Dribbblish` folder and write:
   ```